lindig/rigging-survey/README.md

 ![](./x-gearing.png)

-Gearing is defined here as ratio of oar length to inboard.
+Gearing is defined here as ratio of oar outboard to inboard.

 ## Sweep Rowing